Non-Stationary KPZ equation from ASEP with slow bonds: Abstract

 \section{Abstract}

-We make progress on the weak-universality conjecture for the KPZ equation by proving the height functions associated to a class of non-integrable and non-stationary generalizations of ASEP converge to the solution of the appropriate KPZ stochastic PDE.
-The models considered herein are variations on ASEP with a mesoscopic family of slow bonds, thus our results partially extend those of \cite{FGS} to the non-stationary regime and add to the almost empty set of non-integrable and non-stationary interacting particle systems for which weak KPZ universality has been established.
-Technically, in this current paper we develop further the dynamical strategy from \cite{Y} and \cite{Y20} through spatial localization and combination with the two-blocks scheme of \cite{GPV} and \cite{DT} with hopes towards weak KPZ universality in more generality.
+\fsp We prove the height functions for a class of non-integrable and non-stationary particle systems converge to the KPZ equation, thereby making progress on the universality of the KPZ equation.
+The models herein are ASEP \cite{BG} with a mesoscopic family of slow bonds, thus we partially extend \cite{FGS} to non-stationary models and add to the almost empty set of non-integrable, non-stationary interacting particle systems for which universality is established.
+To do this, we develop further the strategy of \cite{Y,Y20} introduce a method to establish a novel principle that builds upon the classical hydrodynamic limits of \cite{GPV} and that we call \emph{local hydrodynamics}.

 { }